Recognizing and celebrating distinguished individuals for their leadership, excellence, and achievements in academic medicine.

 Please check back in the spring of 2023.

-Nominations are open for the 2023 AFMC Awards
+Nominations are closed for the 2023 AFMC Awards.

 Review the full list of awards and past award winners.

 |This award celebrates the contributions of the administration within a faculty of medicine where efforts and work have contributed to national discourse and the betterment of Canadian Academic Medicine.
 The award is aimed at celebrating and showcasing the contributions of non-academic, administrative staff in a Canadian medical school.|